-Serve Dubonnet chilled at around 50°F (10°C).
-It’s not unusual to drink it on ice, but as the melting ice dilutes it over time, it might be better to put it into the fridge before serving.
+Serve Dubonnet chilled at a temperature of around 50°F (10°C).
+It’s not unusual to drink it on ice.
+But as the melting ice dilutes it over time, it might be better to put it into the fridge before serving.

 Should You Decant Dubonnet?

-No. Dubonnet won’t get better when you expose it to oxygen.
-Decanting would cause it to get warmer, which would harm the drinking experience.
+Dubonnet won’t get better when you expose it to oxygen.
+Decanting only causes it to get warmer, which harms the drinking experience.

 How to Store Dubonnet